Single sign-on behavior on a device that uses Office 365 apps

 • MaaS360 only stores authentication tokens and uses those tokens for subsequent logins.

-• MaaS360 ensures that tokens are automatically refreshed when the tokens expire.
-If a password has changed on the cloud, users must authenticate again with the new password.
+• MaaS360 ensures that tokens are automatically refreshed when they expire.
+If a password has changed in the cloud, users must authenticate again using the new password.

-The following images provide an example of single sign-on behavior on the device for a new user:
+The following is an example of single sign-on behavior on the device for a new user:

 1. In the initial account configuration screen, click Sign in.